 - Click the “Change Password” button, then follow the on-screen instructions.

-Setup Firmware Password
+Setup Firmware password

 An encrypted firmware password on your Mac prevents you from starting up from any unauthorized device other than your start-up disk for Mac encryption.
 To set up a firmware password, perform these steps: